IonicaBizau/initial-commit-date/README.md

 ## :memo: Documentation

 ### `initialCommitDate(cwd, cb)`
-Get the initial commit date from a git repository.
+Get the initial commit date of a git repository.

 #### Params
 - **String** `cwd`: The path to the git repository.